laboon/ebook/text/98_glossary_of_terms.md

 __Critical__: A defect of the second-highest level of severity, which severely impacts how a user could use the system.

+__DDos__: See __Distributed Denial of Service__.

 __Defect__: A flaw in a system which causes it to behave in an unexpected or incorrect manner, or does not meet the requirements of the system.
 Much of software testing is involved in finding defects in a system.

 __Denial of Service__: A method of attacking __availability__ by sending so many unauthorized packets or other events to a computing resource that no authorized users have access to it.

+__Dependency injection__: Passing dependencies of a method in as parameters, as opposed to having them be hard-coded.
+This helps with testing as they can easily be replaced with test doubles or fakes.

 __Deterministic__: Something for which the causal behaviors are entirely known and reproducible.

+__Disk I/O Error__: An error resulting from a fault in reading or writing to long-term local storage (usually, but not always, a disk).

 __Display error__: An error where the correct value was computed, but it was not displayed correctly.

 __Distributed Denial of Service__: A __denial of service__ attack which consists of many different sources of the unauthorized packets, so as to increase the number of events the system must process as well as help disguise the ultimate source.
+Often abbreviated as __DDos__.

 __Distributed system error__: An error arising as a consequence of the system being distributed, as opposed to running entirely on one computer.